ashchan/tomcat-control-panels/README.md

 * *1: DCS needs separate keybinds for On and Off.
 For F-14B ARC-159 Squelch, it has `Squelch SQL`, `Squelch OFF` and `Squelch Toggle`.
 The first two will be used.
 * *2: DCS doesn't have axis binding for `VOL`/`BRT` knobs; Create two buttons for `CW`/`CCW` similar to rotary encoder.
-* *3: Radio Panel doesn't have a center push button on the CHAN SEL knob; Create one button for the rotary encoder could be useful, say, reset the panel to initial state.
+* *3: F-14B Radio Panel doesn't have a center push button on the CHAN SEL knob; Creating one for rotary encoder's button could be useful, say, to reset the panel to initial state.

 ## DCS-BIOS / HID Hybrid